HarounH/neurips_llm_efficiency_challenge/logs.md

 **For eval**
 1. make sure to install helm neurips client - it registers a neurips model locally which is compatible with toy submission.
 2. Start the docker service using docker run in the background.
-3. Kick off helm command like: `helm-run --conf-paths run_specs.conf --suite v1 --max-eval-instances 1000`
+3. Kick off helm command like: `helm-run --conf-paths run_specs_stem.conf --suite v1 --max-eval-instances 1000`

 # 2023/08/04
 Aim: use LLaMa-2-chat model for inference
 1. add llama submodule, run download for 7b models